-This BLOG On Fannie Mae Bankruptcy Guidelines On Waiting Period After Chapter 7 & 13 Was UPDATED And PUBLISHED On November 29th, 2019
+This Article Is About Fannie Mae Bankruptcy Guidelines On Waiting Period After Chapter 7 & 13

 - Fannie Mae and Freddie Mac are the two mortgage giants that set standards and guidelines on conventional mortgage loans

 - The Federal Housing Administration, part of the United States Department of Housing and Urban Development (HUD) is the entity that sets mortgage lending guidelines on FHA Loans

 - FHA and Fannie Mae and/or Freddie Mac have different lending guidelines when it comes to qualifying for a mortgage after bankruptcy

 In this article, we will cover and discuss Fannie Mae Bankruptcy Guidelines On Waiting Period After Chapter 7 & 13.